 ASIA PACIFIC REAL ESTATE ASSOCIATION

-APREA is a not-for-profit association that champions
+APREA is a leading pan Asian trade group that champions

 the property investment industry across AsiaPac.

 Our members include prominent pension, insurance and sovereign wealth funds, investment and asset managers, family office platforms, developers and respected service providers.